Active Adult Center Classes & Programs

 Required Safety/Introduction to Woodshop Class

-This class will focus on the major pieces of equipment available in the AAC Woodshop.
-Topics covered include: general and individual safety procedures, and hands-on experience with each major piece of equipment (except the lathe).
-This class is required for everyone before they can use the woodshop or attend classes.
-Min-2, Max-6.
+This class will focus on the major pieces of equipment available in the AAC woodshop.
+The following topics will be covered: general safety procedures, individual safety procedures on the major pieces of equipment, and hands-on experience with each of the major pieces of equipment (except the lathe and router).
+This is required for everyone who is new to the woodshop or did not attend a safety class in the calendar year 2022.
+Before you can use the woodshop or attend other classes, this class must be taken.
+Min-2, Max-4.

 9 a.m. – 1 p.m.